-What this means is that if you live outside of Canada, you are unlikely to qualify for provincial benefits.
+If you live outside Canada, you are unlikely to qualify for provincial benefits.

 As a Canadian retiring abroad, you may be able to get your pension benefits while enjoying the sun and paying less in taxes and for your daily upkeep.

-In addition to your retirement benefits, you should also consider other factors such as healthcare and personal safety when relocating to another country.
+In addition to your retirement benefits, you should consider other factors, such as healthcare and personal safety, when relocating to another country.
 Your provincial healthcare plan coverage may stop after you have been absent for some months.

 - Manitoba: 6 months